-We wandered along the waterfront, sampling the local food as we went: fish satay, roti tisu (a type of crepe/poppadom-esque bread covered in milk and sugar and that was 3-plates long), chicken tandoori and a sweat tea.
-Penang is famous for its food and it didn’t take us long to realise why.
-After meandering through a mall and picking up some chocolate milk, our first day in the town drew to a close.
+We wandered along the waterfront, sampling the local food as we went: fish satay, roti tisu (a type of thin crepe/poppadom-esque bread covered in milk and sugar, which was 3-plates long), chicken tandoori and a sweat tea.
+Penang is famous for its food and we planned to take full advantage of this.
+After walking through a mall and picking up some chocolate milk, our first day in the town drew to a close.

-That evening we were taken to the local Hard Rock Hotel for a look around.
+That evening another one of our hosts took us to the local Hard Rock Hotel for a little peak.
 It may not sound much like a tourist attraction but the impressive pool and memorabilia was.
-Afterwards it was time to hit the Batu Ferringhi night market and then meet up with the travel buddies we had now seen in Australia, New Zealand, Singapore and before in Malaysia while we were in Kuala Lumpur.
+Afterwards we hit the nearby Batu Ferringhi night market and then once again met up with the friends with had seen Kuala Lumpur (and Australia and Singapore, having met in New Zealand).
 This would be our last reunion and we spent it walking on the beach and getting a drink from Sunset Bistro, with its Caribbean vibe, before saying a final farewell.

-After a snack of caramelised banana chips and then lunch, it was time to say goodbye and hop on another Aeroline bus back to Kuala Lumpur.
+After a snack of caramelised banana chips and then lunch, it was time to say goodbye to our new friends and hop on another Aeroline bus back to Kuala Lumpur and our original hosts.
 The bus interior looked more like quite a nice aeroplane, with TV screens in the back of all the chairs.
 Admittedly, again, the movie quality wasn’t great and as I was watching Harry Potter the shadow of a man crossed the screen, clearly off to the bathroom.

 Read about the rest of my trip: